jameshkramer/docs/docs/standard/linq/concepts-terminology-functional-transformation.md

 For more information, see [Standard Query Operators Overview (C#)](../../csharp/programming-guide/concepts/linq/standard-query-operators-overview.md) and [Standard Query Operators Overview (Visual Basic)](../../visual-basic/programming-guide/concepts/linq/standard-query-operators-overview.md).

 lambda expression \
 Essentially, an inline anonymous function that can be used wherever a delegate type is expected.
-This is a simplified definition of lambda expressions, but it is adequate for the purposes of this tutorial.
+This is a simplified definition of lambda expressions, but it's adequate for the purposes of this tutorial.

 For more information, see [Lambda expressions (C# Programming Guide)](../../csharp/programming-guide/statements-expressions-operators/lambda-expressions.md) and [Lambda Expressions (Visual Basic))](../../visual-basic/programming-guide/language-features/procedures/lambda-expressions.md).